-Djuna Saddler is the Human Resources Director at Living with Purpose.
+Djuna Saddler is the Human Resources Director and Mandt Instructor at Living with Purpose.
 She attended school for Childhood Education and Computer Science at Southeast State University.
 She previously served as a House Manager at Help at Home and a Support Tech Home Manager at Sunny Hill, Inc. She also worked at the St. Louis Circuit Attorney's Office in their Victim Services Unit.

 Dr. Robert Porter

 Dr. Robert Porter is the Behavioral Associate at Living with Purpose.
 He is a Behavioral Psychologist with over 20 years of experience.
 Dr. Porter has a Bachelor’s degree in Business Management with a minor in Psychology from the University of Arkansas.
 He also has a Doctorate in Clinical Psychology from The University of Missouri-St. Louis.
 Dr. Porter uses innovative and modern day techniques with a proven rate of success.

 Halisi Muhammad has a Bachelor’s in Education from Harris Stowe State University, and a Master’s of Counseling from Chicago State University.
 As a former classroom teacher, and school counselor, he offers a wide variety of skills to work with youth, adults, and families.